 Born on Capitol Hill in Seattle in 1910, Tsutakawa went to live with his grandmother in Japan at the age of 7.
 There he learned Japanese culture, calligraphy, and arts.
 At the age of 17, his father "banished" him back to Seattle, disappointed that George wanted to become an artist rather than a businessman.
 He finished high school in Seattle, entering the University of Washington in 1932.
 Tsutakawa's talent was quickly recognized, and the Seattle Art Museum's Northwest Annual included his work when he was only a college freshman.
 He received a BFA (1937) and MFA (1950), and was a Professor in the School of Art from 1947 until his retirement in 1976, teaching in the School of Architecture as well.
 In 1997, Tsutakawa died in his home in Seattle at the age of 87.
 His son, Gerard Tsutakawa, has followed in his footsteps to become a well-known sculptor in his own right, and is responsible for "The Mitt" -- the sculpture in front of Seattle's Safeco Field.

-We have two fine examples of Tsutakawa's watercolors in the Allen Center: Hurricane Ridge (1981), which can be seen on the 6th floor, and Beach Images (1950), which adorns the Chair's office.
+We have two fine examples of Tsutakawa's watercolors in the Allen Center: Hurricane Ridge (1981), which can be seen on the 6th floor, and Beach Images (1950), which is on the 5th floor.

 George Tsutakawa, by Martha Kingsbury.
 University of Washington Press, 1970.